 Chao Phraya Tourist Boat is one of the best ways to explore Bangkok’s attractions along the Chao Phraya River as you can use it not only for single trips but also as a hop on hop off service.
 Some of them even offer an open deck!

 Orange Flag Boat Bangkok

 Orange Flag is the most frequent express boat service running all the way from Nonthaburi Pier (N30) to Wat Rajsingkorn Pier (S3).
 Orange Flag boat costs less and is a good alternative to the pricier tourist boat.

-Yellow Flag, Green Flag & No Flag Boats
+Yellow Flag, Green Flag & Red Flag Boats

 Yellow Flag is the express service running from Nonthaburi Pier (N30) to Sathorn Pier (Central).
 This express boat service operates on weekdays and during rush hour only.